thomasantony/thomasantony.github.io-src/content/posts/202512281621_gpu-agnostic-programming-using-cubecl.md

 let mut mynumber = 0;
 ```

-If you do not use this value anywhere in way that lets the compiler infer its type, you will get an error message like:
+If you do not use this value anywhere in a way that lets the compiler infer its type, you will get an error message like:

 ```
 error[E0283]: type annotations needed